microsoft/vscode-wiki/Virtual-Workspaces.md

 # Extension Author Guide for Supporting Virtual Workspaces

-We have recently announced the [Remote Repository feature](https://code.visualstudio.com/updates/v1_56#_remote-repositories-remotehub) that lets you browse and edit files and folders directly on GitHub.
+We have recently announced the [Remote Repository feature](https://code.visualstudio.com/updates/v1_56#_remote-repositories-remotehub) in the [VS Code Insiders Build](https://code.visualstudio.com/insiders).
+It lets you browse and edit files and folders directly on GitHub.

 **Open Remote Repository...** opens VSCode on a folder or workspace located on a virtual file system.
 We call this a __virtual workspace__.
 When a virtual workspace is open in a VS Code window, this is shown by a label in the remote indicator in the lower left corner, similar to remote windows.